-The protection of two resources, genetic diversity, and quality agricultural lands, are critical to the success of sustainable agriculture in Canada.
+The protection of two resources appears to be critical to the success of sustainable agriculture in Canada.
 The maintenance of a base of genetic diversity of plants and animals is a critical factor in this sense.
 This is especially true in light of the dependence of conventional agriculture on a shrinking genetic base, and the tendency of government-operated seed banks to ignore what are regarded as "non-commercial" varieties.

 In this context, the Canadian Heritage Seed program, which operates in conjunction with the Canadian Organic Growers, provides an important service.
 The program catalogues the seed varieties employed and held by organic growers throughout Canada, and facilitates the exchange of seeds among farmers.
-The program has 1800 members and currently lists 778 varieties held by 135 farmers.
-In certain specialized areas the collection is of a comparable size to Agriculture Canada's main collection at the Ottawa Central Experimental Farm and the program has entered into an memorandum of understanding with the federal department.
+The program as 1800 members and currently lists 778 varieties held by 135 farmers.
+This is a collection of comparable size to Agriculture Canada's main collection at the Ottawa Central Experimental Farm165 and the program has entered into an memorandum of understanding with the federal department.
 The Heritage Seed Program also operates a nursery for heritage fruit and vegetable varieties.
-The program has received some operating support from the Weston Foundation, and is presently seeking to develop a secure, long-term funding base.
-174
+The program has received some operating support from the Weston Foundation, and is presently seeking to develop a secure, long-term funding base.166